 - Urinary catheter.
 The bladder catheters to drain urine for about 2 days after surgery.
 Is normal - discharge of urine mixed with blood for several days after resection.

 - Diet.
 The patient is administered an intravenous catheter through which the body fluid enters and medicines.
-Most of the patients can drink small sips of water to the day of surgery, use ice cubes, they begin to eat the next day.
+Most of the patients can drink small sips of water to the day of surgery, use ice cubes, begin to eat the next day.

 - Fatigue.
 This is a common symptom that begins to leave a few days after resection.

 - Spirometry.
 The patient will need to perform some simple breathing exercises to prevent respiratory infections by using a spirometer.
 Coughing and deep breathing is an important part of recovery and help prevent the development of pneumonia and other pulmonary complications.

 - Traffic.
 On the day of surgery it is very important to give the patient to get up in bed and start walking with the help of a nurse or family member, to prevent the formation of blood clots in the legs.
 Can be used sequential compression devices and special stockings.

 - Stay in the clinic.
 Length of hospital stay for most patients is usually about 2 days.